IKEv2 Server in Debian (EAP-MSCHAPv2 only)

 Get superuser

-apt install strongswan strongswan-pki libcharon-extra-plugins libcharon-extauth-plugins libstrongswan-extra-plugins libtss2-tcti-tabrmd0 -y
+apt install strongswan strongswan-pki libcharon-extra-plugins libcharon-extauth-plugins libstrongswan-extra-plugins libtss2-tcti-tabrmd0 -y2.
+Generate certificates

 Create folders to store certs and keys, then mod the permission of access